ElmerCSC/elmerfem/elmerice/Solvers/Documentation/IcyMaskSolver.md

  - -1 for Ice free nodes (H <= Hmin)
  - <-1 for isolated nodes

-Isolated nodes (and edges) are defined by nodes (edges) surounded by only ice free nodes.
-They are tagued with a mask value < -1.
+Isolated nodes (and edges) are defined by nodes (edges) surrounded by only ice free nodes.
+They are tagged with a mask value < -1.

 #### SIF